pmtam-sl/portfolio/README.md

-<h2>Data Science portfolio of Tam Pham 🏠 </h2>
+<h2> Tam Pham's Data Science portfolio 🏠 </h2>

-👏 Hello !
-Thank you for visiting my [Data Science Portfolio](https://pmtam-sl.rbind.io) website 👏
+👏 <b>Welcome!</b> Thank you for visiting my [Data Science Portfolio](https://pmtam-sl.rbind.io). 👏

-As I am in transition to Busness Analytics, this portfolio is summary of my journey in exploring Data analytics and Data Science.
+As I transition into Business Analytics, this portfolio showcases my journey through the world of Data Analytics and Data Science.

-This version was made using HTML v5 & CSS from [Boostrap](https://getbootstrap.com/) .
+This site is built using <b>HTML5</b> and styled with [Boostrap](https://getbootstrap.com/).

 <h3> Connect with me:</h3>